 Depending on the size of your home, you should look for inserts that can heat up a bigger space.

-As I mentioned in the recommended inserts, some of them can heat up to 1,400+ sq. ft.
-On the other hand, others perform better below 400 sq. ft. room.
+As I mentioned in the recommended inserts, some can heat up to 1,400+ sq. ft.
+On the other hand, others perform better below a 400 sq. ft. room.

-The thing you need to know is the bigger your heating area is, the more wood it will require per hour/day.
+You need to know that the bigger your heating area is, the more wood it will require per hour/day.

 So, to determine how powerful your insert should be, use this calculator and find out.